mmasdeu/darmonpoints/README.rst

 What is this?
 ~~~~~~~~~~~~~
 The **darmonpoints** package can compute many different types of what is known as Darmon points.
 These are known as *Stark-Heegner* points in some literature, and originated in [Darmon]_.
 Subsequent generalizations were introduced by [Greenberg]_ and [Trifkovic]_.
 This has been generalized by [GMS1]_ to elliptic curves defined over number fields of arbitrary signature.
 Darmon points are attached to triples `(F,E,K)`, where `F` is a number field, `E/F` is an elliptic curve defined over `F`, and `K/F` is a quadratic extension.
 These triples must satisfy certain conditions for Darmon points to be attached to them.
-The article [GMS] contains an overview of all of this.
+The article [GMS1]_ contains an overview of all of this.
+We include also a variation used in [KP]_.

 The **darmonpoints** package can also compute equations for some elliptic curves `E/F` defined over number fields `F`, as long as certain conditions are satisfied.
 Namely: